sena168/PENGENBUAT-TIMER/externals/prompt-list.md

 4. ✅ possible titles: "RASAYANG-PERNAHADA", "SEMENJAK-DULUKALA", "PENGENTAPI-BELUM KESAMPAIAN", "INILAH", "MUNGKIN", "ISENGISENG", "MIMPIYANG-DIWUJUDKAN"
 5. ✅ Add some other possible timer name in the same line of theme
 6. ✅ make the name change randomly every 5 minutes when the site kept open.
+7. ✅ check why app doesnt work
+8. ✅ in the mochi pastel theme, the color change menu itself become hard to see asthe text it is very similar to the background color change to visible colors
+9. ✅ the first option of the theme color always has the (current) text on it even if its not the current color, remove that text (current) so as not to confuse
+10. ✅ recheck if git credentials are according to the external-notes.md
+11. ✅ create a separate file especially for the randomly changing title list, so I can modify easily without disturbing the main file
+12. ✅ move the formatting into a css file
+13. ✅ move logics into a js file
+14. ✅ checkout if all transmigration are done well
+15. ✅ I've update the random-title with some addition, add them to the app
+16. ✅ move the random-title file that will be essential to the app out of externals folder so they will be pushed and deployed